ISSAVALLI

-This project was rewarding and surprisingly easy to do.
-Over about ten days, I worked on it in short bursts—cutting and shaping the feathers at night while watching TV, then gluing them in the morning to see how everything was coming together.
+They are pretty easy to do.
+It took me about ten days.
+I worked on them for about an hour each day.
+Cutting and shaping the feathers at night while watching TV, then gluing them in the morning to see how everything was coming together.

 If you’re looking for a simple but stunning DIY backdrop for a maternity shoot, milestone photos, or even just a creative piece for your space, these angel wings are the perfect touch.